 3. Select a face in the 3D window that will define the boundary condition at the section or a guide.
 If several faces adjoin the skeleton element, select them all.
 While doing so, keep in mind the following restrictions:

-The current element (a section, a guide, or a segment thereof) must fully lie on the selected face
+●The current element (a section, a guide, or a segment thereof) must fully lie on the selected face

-The selected face must end at the active element
+●The selected face must end at the active element

-If two skeleton elements intersect, their respective faces must define the same direction.
+●If two skeleton elements intersect, their respective faces must define the same direction.
 This means, if guides are defined in the operation then this boundary condition is not acceptable for a whole section.
 In some special cases, when open sections are used, the system allows using this boundary condition when one guide is present.

 In the case of violating these restrictions, the tangency condition is ignored and a respective message is output in the diagnostics window.

 It follows from the above that the considered boundary conditions can only be specified at certain segments of a guide.
 The guide meanwhile must be defined by a set of smoothly connected elements.
 The selected faces are highlighted in green (by default).
+4. Enter the value in the "Length" input box for the selected tangency surfaces.
+This value determines the degree of the boundary condition influencing the curvature of the surface being created in the area near the current skeleton element.
+5. Turn on an additional flag "Retain curvature" (optional).
+This will insure existence of second derivatives in the area where the current skeleton element meets with the selected faces.
+Without this, only first derivatives are guaranteed. |

 Please note that when using a single 3D path definition, the face boundary conditions can be specified only for the sections defined by the 3D profile.
 In this case, you can only select the face of that 3D profile as the face definition.